JetBrains/Qodana/topics/vscode.md

 You can use the **Qodana: Reset authentication** command to switch between Qodana Cloud accounts without clearing settings.
 This can be useful in case you have several organizations under different Qodana Cloud accounts.

-### I cannot get %product% reports using current settings
+### I cannot get %instance% reports using current settings

 You can use the **Qodana: Reset all settings** command to reset all settings and credentials and try to configure the extension again, or use other settings.